Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

   </tr>
 </table>

+Using this toolkit, label the gene-regulatory network diagram with the corresponding part names by answering the following questions. (*Note: You should choose parts that can work together to achieve the overall system behavior you described in Q.4.a.*)
+- What part did you assign to A?
+- What part did you assign to B?
+- What part did you assign to C?
+- What part did you assign to SM1?
+- What part did you assign to SM2?

-**Q.4.c** Use the toolkit and the DNA templates below to implement the toggle switch according to your labeled gene-regulatory network from Q.4.b.
+**Q.4.c.**  Use the toolkit and the DNA templates below to implement the toggle switch according to your labeled gene-regulatory network from *Q.4.b*.

 <figure>
 <a href="/assets/PSET4-2020 Q4C.png"><img src="/assets/PSET4-2020 Q4C.png"></a>